 Instructions

-Bring a medium pot of salted water to simmer on the stove and add the potatoes, whole.
-Cover and simmer gently until fork tender, about 15 minutes.
-(You will reuse this water for blanching the other veggies- so don’t dump it out. )
+- Blanch veggies.
+Bring a medium pot of salted water to simmer on the stove and add the sliced potatoes.
+Cover and simmer gently until fork-tender, about 10 minutes.
+(Note: you will reuse this same water for blanching the other veggies- so don’t dump it out. )

-Using a slotted spoon, remove the potatoes and set aside, saving the warm water.
+- Using a slotted spoon, remove the potatoes and set them aside, saving the hot water.
 Drop the edamame, asparagus, and green beans into the same hot water and simmer for just a few minutes until everything is tender and bright green.
 Strain.

 Notes